 Don't pick images just because they look gorgeous.
 Choose the ones that help readers understand the purpose of your newsletter quickly.

-If you don't have enough time to design your templates from scratch, you can use stunningly crafted newsletter templates by Pix Teller.
+You can use stunningly crafted newsletter templates if you don't have enough time to design your templates from scratch.
 They are free and cater to every format across diverse digital platforms.

 Your email's subject line is indirectly related to your newsletter.
 How?
 If you don't write it well, the readers won't get to the newsletter.
 Countless readers decide whether they want to open your email or not based on how effective and personalized your subject line is.